Install SUSE Manager in a Virtual Machine Environment Using SUSE Manager VM Image

 4. SUSE Manager Virtual Machine Settings

-Create three additional virtual disks required for the SUSE Manager storage partitions.
+Create a virtual machine with three additional virtual disks required for the SUSE Manager storage partitions.

-3. Configure RAM and number of CPUs (at least 16 GB RAM and 4 CPUs).
+4. Configure RAM and number of CPUs (at least 16 GB RAM and 4 CPUs).
+Confirm with Forward.

-4. Name your KVM machine and select the Customize configuration before install check box.
+5. Set the name of your VM and select the Customize configuration before install check box.

-5. Click Add Hardware to create three new virtual disks with these specifications.
+8. In the overview dashboard, at the bottom of the left navigation bar, click Add Hardware to create additional virtual disks with the following specifications.
 These disks will be partitioned and mounted in [proc.sumavm.susemgr.prep].

 Storage size values are the absolute minimum—only suitable for a small test or demo installation.
 Especially /var/spacewalk/ may quickly need more space.
 Also consider to create a separate partition for /srv where Kiwi images are stored.